matthew-brett/dyneweb/research/cv.rst

 Journals
 ========

-Reviewer for NeuroImage, Human Brain Mapping, Journal of Cognitive Neuroscience, Neuroscience Letters, Clinical Neurophysiology, Journal of Neuroimaging, the Journal of Clinical and Experimental Neuropsychology, Frontiers in Neuroinformatics, Computing in Science and Engineering, Frontiers in Brain Imaging Methods, Public Library of Science One.
+Reviewer for NeuroImage, Human Brain Mapping, Journal of Cognitive Neuroscience, Neuroscience Letters, Clinical Neurophysiology, Journal of Neuroimaging, the Journal of Clinical and Experimental Neuropsychology, Frontiers in Neuroinformatics, Computing in Science and Engineering, Frontiers in Brain Imaging Methods, Frontiers in Neuroanatomy, Public Library of Science One.

 Graduate supervision
 ====================